Preparing Your Business for Every Stage of a Pandemic

-The Coronavirus pandemic has created an unparalleled time of uncertainty.
+The COVID-19 pandemic has created an unparalleled time of uncertainty.
 It seems that nothing can be taken for granted anymore—from basic human interaction to the supply of toilet paper.

 Epidemiological forecasters have tried to satisfy this need for certainty by building models to predict the spread of the disease.
 But these models often tell very different stories and can be hard to digest.